shashankgroovy/shashankgroovy.github.io/_posts/2014-05-25-mozilla-cover-letter.markdown

 So this is it.

->FYI I did get REJECTED.
+> FYI I did get REJECTED.
 ----------------------

 However, I got the rejection letter after *3 months*.
 While one of my friend got within 2 weeks.
 So guess I made it to the semi-finals just not the finals.
 Perhaps it was for the better.
 It has given me time to focus and code more.

-The 2014 is mine!
-Already cracked the GSoC 2014.
+But the year 2014 is mine!
+Already cracked GSoC 2014.

 Mozilla Software Engineering Intern is next :)